NCHS-Software-Engineering/Retake_App/README.md

 Overview of app:
     Let teachers assign static retake work for test/quizzes faster and easier.
-The process involves student signing up to apply for a retake, the teacher can ethier give the student retake work first then give the test retake in the app or just give the student the test retake right away.
+The process involves student signing up to apply for a retake, the teacher can either give the student retake work first then give the test retake in the app or just give the student the test retake right away.

 Teachers: